British Guinea

-British Guinea or Colony of Bolama and Bolama River, was a colony of the United Kingdom in West Africa.
+British Guinea, or the Colony of Bolama and Bolama River, was a colony of the United Kingdom in West Africa.
 Its capital was in the city of Bolama.

 The colony was founded in 1792, but was incorporated, after arbitration, into Portuguese Guinea in 1870.
-It basically comprised the islands adjacent to the island of Bolama, in the Bijagós Archipelago, and the strips of land on the banks of the Buba River.
+It comprised the islands adjacent to the island of Bolama, in the Bijagós Archipelago, and the strips of land on the banks of the Buba River.

 Its territories are currently components of the independent nation Guinea-Bissau.

 History

 Guinea was already being gradually explored by the Portuguese from 1490 in Cacheu, from 1615 in Bafatá, from 1641 in Farim and from 1697 in Bissau.
 In this period, all the lands north of the Geba river were already colonized by Portugal.
 However, the Portuguese only became interested in the island of Bolama in 1753, and even so they did not start colonization.

 Beginning of British colonization

-The Portuguese lack of interest in the island of Bolama and the Bijagós Archipelago opened opportunities for, on May 10, 1792, two British naval officers, Lieutenants Philip Beaver and Henry Dalrymple, to apply for a concession in London to found a model colony in island of Bolama (scarcely inhabited and apparently available for European settlement).
-After Darlymple gave up, Filippe Beaver, on July 27, 1792, bought the ownership rights to Bolama's land, acquiring them from the king of Canhabaque.
+The Portuguese lack of interest in the island of Bolama and the Bijagós Archipelago opened opportunities for, on 10 May 1792, two British naval officers, Lieutenants Philip Beaver and Henry Dalrymple, to apply for a concession in London to found a model colony on Bolama Island (scarcely inhabited and apparently available for European settlement).

+The Bulama Association, a philanthropic and financial organisation, hoped to create a colony that would remove the need for slave plantations in the Caribbean by resettling Black former slaves from the Americas on the island.
+The expedition, which consisted of two ships and two hundred and seventy-five colonists, set sail from England on 14 April 1792.
+Philip Beaver, president of the council of the colonization society, was commander of HMS Hankey; Richard Hancorn, vice-president, was commander of HMS Calypso.
+Most of the settlers died and the survivors abandoned the colony in November 1793.
+Hancorn died on the island weeks after the other leaders had decided to return home, on 21 July 1792.

+After Darlymple gave up, Philip Beaver, on 27 July 1792, bought the ownership rights to Bolama's land, acquiring them from the king of Canhabaque.
 After the acquisition, he established a village with a population of 275 British, in the region of Ponta Oeste, current village of Bolama de Baixo, becoming the first colonial ruler of British Guinea.
 On November 29 of the same year he and the 275 Britons left the village.
 Bolama started to serve as the mooring coast for British ships that sailed between the Gambia and Sierra Leone.

 In 1816 Joseph Scott carried out an expedition to try to re-establish the village of Bolama, but he encountered resistance from the Bijagós peoples, who repopulated the island.
 Commander Scott gave up on colonizing the island and preferred to travel to Sierra Leone.